elsbeale/ComS327/elsbernd_alec.assignment-1.06/README.txt

 Noah Tang ntang1@iastate.edu
 Brett Bethke bwbethke@iastate.edu

-This is an add onto the proffessors code that gives the user a UI to control the player character (@).
-This was accomplished by utilizing the ncurses library.
-Stairs were also given functionality in that the player character is allowed to traverse up and down stairs but monsters are not.
-If a player decides to use the stairs an entirely new dungeon will be generated that will represent the new floor the player is now on.
+This is a complete conversion of our old code to C++.
+It is also an addition that not only adds a "fog of war" effect to the map but also the ability to teleport the player character to a different location on the map.
+The fog of war can be toggled by using the f key.
+The teleport feature is mapped to the g key.
+Upon activation, the user simply needs to navigate the cursor to where the want the pc to teleport to and press g to send them there(or r for a random location).